 I can’t talk about Brixton without talking about Bowie.

 Just opposite the underground station there is a semi-permanent memorial to him, a huge piece of Ziggy Stardust painting on the wall.
 It’s not been covered with plastic to protect it, and usually there are flowers lying on the ground so come and pay your respects.
+I always say make sure this is on your list of things to do in Brixton as it’s living history.

 My trip to Brixton was part of a campaign with Visit London challenging you to #SeeMoreLondon (which we hope you do!)
 As always, all views and opinions are entirely my own and without bias.